lotcz/theSeed/doc/beehive.md

 BETA for friends
 ----------------

+- allow leaving levels when crawling
+- heal when in wax
 - retain items lost to level edge, of possible
 - heal by eating honey, packed in doses or feeded from honeymaker
 - control menu with keyboard